The Ten Best Art Books of 2014

 SAMANTHA DYLAN MITCHELL is an artist, teacher, and writer based in Philadelphia.Sara Christoph

-Sara Christoph is the Managing Director of the Brooklyn Rail.Adam Bell
+Sara Christoph is a former Managing Director of the Brooklyn Rail.Adam Bell

 ADAM BELL is a photographer and writer.Greg Lindquist